 Why Is It Difficult to Admit You Need Help for SUD?

 Who wants to admit that they are struggling with substance use or mental health problems?
 Society has shamed and created many negative stereotypes for people who struggle with addiction and mental disorders.
 Many cultures have perceptions about mental disorders and substance abuse that may affect your ability to acknowledge that you need help.
 All of these outside influences can cause you to feel too embarrassed or too ashamed to admit you are struggling.

 You may feel that admitting your problems allows others to judge you.
 Even if you are a very secure person, you likely are sometimes concerned about what others think of you.
 Judgment from loved ones can feel the harshest compared to that of strangers.
 Confiding in others about what you are experiencing can be scary, especially if you aren’t sure of what the response will likely be.
 The pressure to appear levelheaded and strong enough to care for yourself can cause you to suffer in silence longer than you have to.

-The Dangers of Hiding Your Symptoms
+The Dangers of Hiding Your SUD or Mental Health Disorder Symptoms

 Your mind is one of the most essential assets you will ever have.
 It controls your outlook on life and how you go about navigating it.
 What harm does staying quiet about your symptoms bring?

 While some mental illnesses have symptoms that stay consistent, more severe disorders can worsen over time.
 If you struggle with illnesses such as bipolar disorder or schizophrenia, you may have symptoms such as psychosis or mania which require immediate attention.

 Waiting too long to seek treatment and receive medication may cause these symptoms to intensify over time.
 The outcome of these symptoms typically improves over time the sooner you begin treatment for them.